tomzx/blog.tomrochette.com-content/agi/books/nick-bostrom-superintelligence-paths-dangers-strategies/article.md

 * Is it possible to define some sort of "unit of intellectual work"?
 * Should we expect generalists+specialists collective systems to outperform generalists only (monolithic) systems?
 * What type of invention, similar to the print press, electricity or the Internet would lead to an intellectual revolution?
+* Given that there is an infinity of possible ways for a superintelligence creator to prevent the superintelligence from gaining decisive strategic advantage and due to Bayesian formalism, should we assume that an agent should never attempt to gain decisive strategic advantage? (this sounds like some form of dilemma/paradox)

 # Overview